JigsawAttack/JigsawAttack/README.md

 ``test_durability.py``: tests Jigsaw with different $\tau$, where $\tau$ is the time offset between the observed frequency and the prior knowledge.

 ``show_distribution.py``: runs the simple attack and draws the distribution of qieries.
+To test the show_distribution.py on other datasets, please change the line 126 to "dataset = "wiki"" or "dataset = "lucene"".

 ``test_comparison.py``: compares the Jigsaw, RSA, IHOP, SAP, and Graphm under different conditions. ``generate_test_comparison_pics`` generates the pictures of above comparisons.